PH seeks US, China help to combat sea pirates

 Lorenzana said Manila plans to “talk to the ministry of defense of China on how to operationalize this joint patrol” off the southern Philippines.

-Garcia said rising incidents of piracy around the 29-kilometre-wide (18-mile) Sibutu Passage threaten to push up overall shipping costs, including insurance for vessels, cargo and crew.
+Garcia said rising incidents of piracy around the 29-kilometer-wide Sibutu Passage threaten to push up overall shipping costs, including insurance for vessels, cargo and crew.

 Diverting ships to Indonesia’s Lombok Strait would be more expensive and voyages would take longer, said Filipino coast guard spokesman Commander Armando Balilo.

-The Filipino coast guard recorded 12 piracy or kidnapping incidents in the passage in the last six months alone, on top of four unsuccessful attempts by gunmen to board vessels.
+The Philippine coast guard recorded 12 piracy or kidnapping incidents in the passage in the last six months alone, on top of four unsuccessful attempts by gunmen to board vessels.